Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Converting Dependency Structures to Logical Forms

 \subsubsection{Scope ambiguity}

 The major source of ambiguity when deriving an LF from a UD parse is UD's inability to represent scope phenomena.
 UD trees are not binary and contain no indication about order of composition of the children with the parent, which gives rise to various cases of unclear scope.
+This is an inevitable consequence of using dependency grammar as annotation rather than (for example) CCG \citep{ccg}.

 \begin{itemize} \item \textbf{Argument sharing and modifier scope in verb coordination.} Coordination structures are inherently ambiguous in UD, as the headword of the first conjunct serves also as the head of the entire coordination structure \citep[for attempts to enhance UD with more informative annotation of coordination structures, see, e.g., ][]{przepiorkowski-patejuk-2019-nested,grunewald-etal-2021-coordinate}.
 Arguments of the first conjunct and of the whole coordination structure are rendered indistinguishable.
 The same holds for modifiers of the first conjunct.
 For example, in